-“Salsa!
-During my first two years in Colombia, I didn’t enjoy or want to listen to Salsa music.
-As I immersed myself more and more into the culture, I learned to appreciate Salsa and became a pretty good dancer.
+“Salsa.
+During my first two years, I didn’t enjoy or want to listen to salsa music.
+As I immersed myself more and more into the culture, I learned to appreciate salsa and became a pretty good dancer.
 When I wasn’t working, I tried to find time to dance or take lessons to learn new steps and embrace my new-found passion.”

 What tips would you give to someone who wants to move to Medellin, Colombia?

-“Learning the language… even at a basic level, it will open up so many opportunities to meet new people and experience the culture.”
+“Learn the language… even at a basic level.
+It will open up so many opportunities to meet new people and experience the culture.”

-“Three months prior to moving to Colombia, I committed to studying for two hours Monday through Friday; one hour in the morning, and one hour in the early evening.
+“Three months prior to moving to Colombia, I committed to studying for two hours Monday through Friday; one hour in the morning, and one in the early evening.
 My morning started off with 30 minutes of listening to and repeating Pimsleur audio lessons.
-After, I would read aloud current events and write down new vocabulary.
+After, I would read about current events out loud and write down new vocabulary.
 In the evening, I would review the new vocabulary and write a sentence for each new word.
 My evenings concluded with practicing verb conjugations.
-On Saturdays, I would try to do something fun like watching a movie in Spanish or attend a language exchange event posted on MeetUp.”
+On Saturdays, I would try to do something fun like watching a movie in Spanish or attend a language exchange event posted on Meetup.”

 “During my first six months in Medellin, I focused on functional/survival Spanish: How to order food; How to ask for directions; How to ask for my change back from a taxi; etc. During my first six months, I didn’t see an immediate need to learn vocabulary across the board, but rather an immediate need to learn how to survive in Spanish.
 I often walked around with a small pocket notebook and would listen for keywords that seemed to be important.”